 We ask that you keep our bus driver and the innocent children on the bus at the time in your thoughts and prayers.
-Amy will need all the support we can give her.
+Amy will need all the support we can give

-Please help Durham's Dead End Road Kids, and others around the Province!
 Remember Adam & Cormac.
 Kids Deserve Better.
 They Deserve to Live.
 Help us Keep Busing as Safe as Possible; Keep Kids off Highspeed Roadways.